 Start taking short walks to boost circulation-, stroll around the house, or even in your neighborhood.
 Now might be the best time to invest in a stroller, so that you can take your baby with you, too!

 Healthy Postpartum Recovery With Pilates

 Have you tried postpartum Pilates?
 Most new moms are too tired and exhausted to find the motivation to do it on their own.
 So, the best way to help you reach your goals faster is to hire an experienced trainer.

-Email firstname.lastname@example.org today for a healthy postpartum recovery program with postpartum meal planning and Pilates training.
+Email firstname.lastname@example.org today for a healthy postpartum recovery program with postpartum meal planning and Postpartum Workout Program.